Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Metadata

+The last type of documentation to discuss is metadata, which is created in the "prepare for archiving" phase.
 When it comes time to deposit your data in a repository, you will submit two types of documentation, human-readable documentation, which includes any of the documents we've previously discussed, and metadata.
 Metadata is documentation that is meant to be processed by machines and serves the purpose of making your files searchable [@cessda_documentation_nodate;@danish_national_forum_for_research_data_management_metadata_nodate].
 Metadata aids in the cataloging, citing, discovering, and retrieving of data and its creation is a critical step in creating FAIR data[@noauthor_fair_nodate; @service_metadata_nodate; @logan_data_2021].

 For the most part, no additional work is needed on your part to create metadata when depositing your data in a repository.
 It will simply be created as part of the depositing process [@cessda_documentation_nodate;@university_of_iowa_libraries_university_nodate].
 As you deposit your data, the repository may have you fill out a form that contains descriptive (description of project and files - enables discovery), administrative (licensing and ownership), and structural metadata (technical considerations) [@danish_national_forum_for_research_data_management_metadata_nodate; @cofield_libguides_nodate].
 The information from this form will become your metadata [@noauthor_figshare_nodate].